 While LGBTQ students have long excelled in SF State’s School of Cinema, they have elevated their game through QCP.
 Students have made more than 80 LGBTQ films since the project’s founding in 2015, winning three Princess Grace Awards and many honors at professional film festivals.
 In 2019, three newly minted MFA alumnae — all lesbians — secured full-time tenure-track faculty positions immediately upon graduation.

-“For a such vulnerable art as filmmaking, having a space like QCP is integral to the success of LGBTQ filmmakers,” Taborga said.
+“For such vulnerable art as filmmaking, having a space like QCP is integral to the success of LGBTQ filmmakers,” Taborga said.

 To make a donation to the Queer Cinema Project, complete the online form or contact Amanda Todd in the Office of University Development at amandatodd@sfsu.edu or (415) 405-3827.

 Founded in 2015 to provide mentorship to LGBTQ student filmmakers, the School of Cinema’s Queer Cinema Project is a creative hub for queer storytelling.
 It helps bring to light new and meaningful films portraying the beauty and complexity of LGBTQ experiences.
-Unique among film programs worldwide, the project provides students with funding for productions, connections to community resources, a regional and global platform for their work and an annual screening of student films.
+Unique among film programs worldwide, the project provides students with funding for productions, connections to community resources, a regional and global platform for their work, and annual screening of student films.

 Jonathan Logan Family Foundation

-The Jonathan Logan Family Foundation supports organizations that advance social justice by empowering world-changing work in investigative journalism, documentary film and arts and culture.
+The Jonathan Logan Family Foundation supports organizations that advance social justice by empowering world-changing work in investigative journalism, documentary film, and arts and culture.